naobservatory/mgs-pipeline/README.md

 ## Operations

-We normally run this pipeline on EC2 instances, generally c6a.8xlarge ones.
+We normally run this pipeline on c6a.16xlarge EC2 instances.
+We need 128GB+ of memory; the binding constraint is that the Standard Kraken DB is 78GB.

 ### Rerunning for all Bioprojects

-The pipeline runs serially within each bioproject.
-It would be possible to extend it to be much more parallel, but we haven't felt the need yet.

-When we parallize it we usually do it over bioprojects, by running ./reprocess-bioprojects.py and specifying a maximum number of parallel jobs.
+While ./run.py runs serially for a single bioproject, we can run in parallel at the sample level with ./reprocess-bioprojects.py.
+You specify a maximum number of parallel jobs.
 For example:

 ```
-mgs-pipeline $ ./reprocess-bioprojects.py 12 prefix --run-arguments-here
+mgs-pipeline $ ./reprocess-bioprojects.py \
+    --max-jobs 12 \
+    --log-prefix prefix \
+    --sample-level \
+    --shuffle
+    -- \
+    --run-arguments-here \
 ```

 This will run the pipeline once for each bioproject, including restricted bioprojects if available in ../mgs-restricted.
-If the stages you're running require a lot of memory or disk, use a number lower than 12, potentially 1.
+If the stages you're running require a lot of disk, use a number lower than 12, potentially 1: the script doesn't know how "heavy" a job is, and will run out of disk space if you tell it to do do too much in parallel.

 Job output is under log/ in files named by the date and the prefix you supply.
 So if I ran the above on 2023-01-01 I'd expect to see files like: